ouspg/CryptoCourse/Week5Exercises/README.md

 Compute an authenticated encryption of some message of your choosing.
 Then brute force another message that has the same authentication tag.

 Note that the messages do not need to make any sense i.e. the messages can be just arbitrary binary strings.
+Note also that crypto libraries usually calculate full tag length behind the scenes and strip the leftmost bytes from output.
+You can do this yourself aswell, no need to modify the library.

 > Provide any source code, the key that you used and the two different messages with the same authentication value as your answer.
 You can showcase time used for brute forcing for example by using tables.